Empower Your Practice

 CQC, MHRA, and GDPR Compliance in Medical Inventory

-- MHRA regulations are particularly stringent when it comes to controlled substances and pharmaceuticals.
-The agency requires detailed tracking of Schedule 2 and 3 controlled drugs, including who prescribed them, who dispensed them, who received them, and precise quantities at every stage.
+2. MHRA regulations require detailed tracking of Schedule 2 and 3 controlled drugs.
+This includes who prescribed, dispensed, and received them, alongside precise quantities at every stage.
 Every transaction must be recorded in a tamper-proof audit trail.

 The best medical inventory management software provides dedicated modules for controlled substance tracking with built-in safeguards against unauthorised access or modification of records.
 These systems maintain the forensic-level documentation that MHRA inspectors expect during compliance audits.

-- GDPR compliance adds another layer of complexity.
-When inventory systems integrate with patient records to track which supplies were used for which patient, that data falls under strict data protection rules.
-The software must implement role-based access controls, encrypt data both in transit and at rest, and maintain detailed logs of who accessed patient-linked inventory data.
+1. GDPR compliance adds another layer of complexity.
+When inventory systems integrate with patient records to track supply usage, that data falls under strict data protection rules.
+The software must encrypt data both in transit and at rest, and maintain detailed logs of who accessed patient-linked inventory data. access_permission [en]

 Medesk's GDPR-compliant inventory data architecture ensures that clinics can leverage the operational benefits of integrated systems without exposing themselves to regulatory risk or potential fines.